 Aerial imagery provides a valuable source of information for studying, monitoring, forecasting and managing natural resources and human activities.
 Obtaining aerial photos from different periods can be a useful way to research the history of an area or to verify different uses of land over time.

-Free viewing of aerial imagery
+Free viewing and download of aerial imagery

 Georeferenced and orthorectified photographs

 To use imagery in a GIS, it is necessary to georeference or orthorectify the imagery.
 To georeference something means to define its existence in physical space, that is establishing its location in terms of map projections or coordinates.
-The term is used both when establishing the relation between aerial images and coordinates but also to determine the spatial location of other geographical features.
+The term is used both when establishing the relation between aerial images and coordinates and also to determine the spatial location of other geographical features.

 Orthorectification removes distortions due to height, altitude of the aircraft and the terrain that has been photographed.
 This allows precise measurement in line with the scale of the photography.
+Orthorectified imagery is available to purchase, by contacting the Service Delivery team.

 Spatial Services has access to specialised Radar, Light Detection and Ranging (LiDAR) data and satellite imagery which depict height information, vegetation, floods and other special conditions and features.
 Spatial Services contributes the NSW LiDAR imagery to the national data set, Elevation and Depth – Foundation Spatial Data (ELVIS).